La Paz, Bolivia Travel Guide + 11 Things To Do In La Paz

 Summit Huayna Potosí

-Our AirBnb host in La Paz on our second visit back to the city had climbed it (as well as a number of other high altitude peaks), and told us about.
-If you want about an experience climbing Huayna Potosi, check out this post on Czick on the Road.
+Our Airbnb host in La Paz on our second visit back to the city had climbed it (as well as a number of other high altitude peaks) and told us about it.
+If you want to read up about an experience climbing Huayna Potosi, check out this post on Czick on the Road.